Stuartferguson00/ISING/README.md

 Results are saved to respective files "GLA_ALL" for glauber and "KAW_ALL" for Kawasaki, with the form of the document being a seperate column for each temperature evaluated, thus rows are ordered Temperature, Magnetisation, Energy, Heat capacity, Susceptability, error in heat capactity.

+Example usage from temrinal:
+To run Kawisaki at T = 1, N = 50, 10000 total sweeps, no animation

+>python3 Kawisaki.py, 1, 50, 10000, False

+To run Kawisaki at T_low = 1, N = 50, 10000 total sweeps, no animation, T_high = 3 and stepsize = 0.1 (ie a range of Temperatures between 1 and 3 at 0.1 intervals will be evaluated)

+> python3 Kawisaki.py, 1, 50, 10000, False, 3, 0.1

+The same could be done with Glauber.py

+To ru  analysis of Glauber and Kawisaki simulation where the results are stored in "GLA_ALL" and "KAW_ALL" in a seperate directory names "G_results" as they are currently:
+> python3 analysis.py, "GLA_ALL", "KAW_ALL"

 # Analysing results